 Estate probate laws in New Jersey require that an application for the probate of a Last Will and Testament and the appointment of the Executor must wait ten (10) calendar days following the death of an individual.
 The Surrogate will accept the paperwork for probate before the expiration of the 10-day period but will not admit the will to probate until after the expiration of this 10-day period.
-This delay period is designed to permit any person with an interest in the estate to file a “caveat” to the admission of a contested Last Will to probate.
+This delay period is designed to permit any person with an interest in the estate to file a “caveat” against the admission of a contested Last Will to probate.
 The term “caveat” means an objection.
 This objection to the Last Will generally means that the authenticity or legality of the Will is being challenged in a “Will Contest” or “Probate Litigation Dispute” by someone who is dissatisfied with some or all the provisions set forth in the Last Will.
+To learn more about contesting a will and probate litigation, please visit our dedicated probate litigation page found here.

 If the Surrogate finds the Will to be legal, he or she will issue a “Certificate(s) of Executorship” or letters of administration which will authorize the executor or estate administrator to act with the same power the decedent exercised prior to his or her death over his/her property (i.e., cash, checks, withdrawal of money from bank accounts, transfer of property and real estate, etc.).

 HOW TO OBJECT TO THE PROBATE OF A WILL OR APPOINTMENT OF THE EXECUTOR

 Do you feel that a caveat should be filed against the probate of a Last Will?
-Is there a problem with the Will or the physical or cognitive condition of the person at the time he or she signed the Will that should prevent it from being probated?
-Do you object to the qualifications of the proposed executor of the Will or an application to be appointed administrator of the estate when the decedent died without a Will?
+Is there a problem with the Will document itself or with the physical or cognitive condition of the person who signed the Will which legally should prevent it from being probated?
+Do you object to the qualifications of the proposed executor of the Will or to the proposed administrator of the estate when the decedent died without a Will?

 Challenging a Will, Trust or Power of Attorney in NJ – Part I